Jimmy Roselli

-Michael John "Jimmy" Roselli (December 26, 1925 – June 30, 2011) was one of the most significant Italian-American pop singers of his time, during an era of competition from such performers as Frank Sinatra, Tony Bennett, Dean Martin, Perry Como, Frankie Laine, Vic Damone, Al Martino, and Jerry Vale.
+Michael John "Jimmy" Roselli (December 26, 1925 – June 30, 2011) was an American pop singer and pianist.

 Early life

 Roselli was born in Hoboken, New Jersey, the son of Anna Bernadette Lovella, a seamstress, and Phillip Roselli, a boxer.
 His mother died two days after he was born and his father abandoned him, leaving him in the care of his aunts and his widowed grandfather, Michael Roselli, who spoke no English.
 He grew up five doors down from Frank Sinatra, who was ten years his senior.
 In 1944, Roselli joined the United States Army, serving in the 66th Infantry Division.
 During the war, he witnessed the sinking of the SS Léopoldville and served in northern France and Vienna.
 After the war, he returned to Hoboken, where he married Angeline Giuffra and had a daughter.
 During this time, he worked as a construction worker and a pianist.
 He received his first break in 1954 when Michael "Trigger Mike" Coppola arranged for him to appear with Jimmy Durante at the Boston Latin Quarter.